LTUC/amman-dotnet-401d2/Curriculum/Class02/lab/README.md

 ## The Problem Domain
-- Create a bank "ATM" program within a console application with VS2017
+- Create a bank "ATM" program within a console application

 ## Program Specificaitons